 - A. Exceptional or unique conditions of topography, access, location, shape, size or other physical features of the site; - B. The access and use needs of a person with a physical disability as described in Title 5, section 4553-A, subsection 1, paragraphs C and D who resides in or regularly uses a structure; or - C. Unusual circumstances that were not anticipated by the commission at the time the rules and standards were adopted. - 11.
 Exemptions.
-Real estate used or to be used by a public utility, as defined in Title 35-A, section 102, subsection 13, or a person who is issued a certificate by the Public Utilities Commission under Title 35-A, section 122 may be wholly or partially exempted from regulation to the extent that the commission may not prohibit such use but may impose terms and conditions for use consistent with the purpose of this chapter, when, upon timely petition, notice and public hearing, the Public Utilities Commission determines that such exemption is necessary or desirable for the public welfare or convenience.
-The Public Utilities Commission shall adopt by rulesprocedures to implement this subsection.
+Real estate used or to be used by a public utility, as defined in Title 35-A, section 102, subsection 13, may be wholly or partially exempted from regulation to the extent that the commission may not prohibit such use but may impose terms and conditions for use consistent with the purpose of this chapter, when, upon timely petition, notice and public hearing, the Public Utilities Commission determines that such exemption is necessary or desirable for the public welfare or convenience.
+The Public Utilities Commission shall adopt by rules procedures to implement this subsection.
 Rules adopted pursuant to this subsection are routine technical rulesas defined in Title 5, chapter 375, subchapter 2-A. - 12.
 Timber harvesting activities.
 Rules adopted by the Commissioner of Agriculture, Conservation and Forestry pursuant to section 8867-B for the purpose of regulating timber harvesting and timber harvesting activities in areas adjacent to rivers, streams, ponds, wetlands and tidal waters become effective for the unorganized and deorganized areas on the date established under Title 38, section 438-B, subsection 5.2